flurrybox/enhanced-privacy-m1/README.md

-Magento 1 extension for Privacy GDPR
+Magento 1 Enhanced Privacy extension for easier compliance with GDPR
 -------------

-**Enhanced Privacy** by **Flurrybox** is specially developed for the new European GDPR Privacy Rule for may 25, 2018
+Extension allows customers to delete, anonymize, or export their personal data.

-Features
+Usage and Features
 -------------

 Let your customers manage their Privacy Settings themself.
-* Customers can **delete** their User Account.
-* Customers can **anonymize** their User Account.
-* Customers can **delete** their Account when they don't have orders, otherwise it can be **anonymized.**
+* Configuration for this module is located in 'System > Configuration > Customer > Customer Options > Privacy (GDPR)'.
+* Account deletion, anonymization, and export can be done in 'My Account > Privacy Settings'.
-* Customers can export the User Data that is collected in Magento.
+* Customers can export their data in .zip archive containing .csv files with personal, wishlist, quote, and address data.
-* Popup for Cookie Policy with link to Privacy Policy Page
+* Customer can delete or anonymize their account.
+Current password and reason is required.
+Account will be deleted within 1 hour (or as specified in configuration), in this time span its possible for customers to undo deletion.
+* If customer has made at least one order, they are ineligible to delete their account, instead it will be anonymized.
+* When a customer visits your store for the first time, a popup notification about cookie policy will be shown.
+* Supports Dutch and English locale

 Installation
 -------------